aryan-Patel-web/ai-code-grading-portal/Readme.md

 ---

-## 🚨 Prompt Injection — Try These Attacks
+## Prompt Injection — Try These Attacks

-After submitting, check **🚨 Injection Logs** in the teacher dashboard to see how each attack was caught and blocked.
+After submitting, check **Injection Logs** in the teacher dashboard to see how each attack was caught and blocked.

 **Attack 1 — Role switch:**
 ```